-As of December 31, 2019, Immunic had available NOLs of approximately \$44.9 million in Germany and Australia.
+As of December 31, 2020, Immunic had available NOLs of approximately \$75.7 million in Germany and Australia.
 These NOLs do not expire.

-The U.S. federal NOL carryforwards of \$15.6 million were generated prior to 2018 and expire over 20 years.
-The \$62.3 million of 2018 and 2019 federal NOL carryforwards do not expire.
+The U.S. federal NOL carryforwards of \$15.6 million were generated prior to 2018 and expire over 20 years beginning in 2023.
+The \$67.1 million of post 2017 federal NOL carryforwards do not expire.
+Section 382 of the Internal Revenue Code of 1986, as amended, subject the future utilization of net operating losses, to an annual limitation in the event of certain ownership changes, as defined thereunder.
+The Company may have undergone such an ownership change and therefore may be limited in the amount of net operating losses available for utilization in the future.

-The Company did not have any uncertain tax positions for the years ended December 31, 2019 and 2018, respectively.
+The Company did not have any uncertain tax positions for the years ended December 31, 2020 and 2019, respectively.

-The Company does not anticipate any significant changes in the amount of uncertain tax positions as of December 31, 2019 over the next twelve months.
 Due to the full valuation allowance that the Company has on its net deferred tax asset balance, there are no uncertain tax positions that would impact the effective tax rate if recognized.

-The Company is subject to U.S. federal, New York, German and Australian income taxes.
-The Company is subject to U.S. federal or state income tax examination by tax authorities for tax returns filed for the years 2003 through 2018 due to the carryforward of NOLs.
-Tax years 2016 through 2018 are subject to audit by German and Australian tax authorities.
-The Company is not currently under examination by any federal or state jurisdictions.
+The Company is subject to U.S. federal, New York, California, Texas, German and Australian income taxes.
+The Company is subject to U.S. federal or state income tax examination by tax authorities for tax returns filed for the years 2003 and forward due to the carryforward of NOLs.
+Tax years 2016 through 2019 are subject to audit by German and Australian tax authorities.
+The Company is not currently under examination by any tax jurisdictions.

-Immunic recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
+Immunic, Inc. recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
 Accrued interest and penalties are included on the related tax liability line in the consolidated balance sheet.
 There were no such interest or penalties for any of the years presented.
-The Company is not currently under examination by any tax jurisdictions.